 France Gives Google 15 Days To Apply Right-To-Be-Forgotten To Global Results

-Regulators believe EU-only application of rule undermines its effectiveness.
+EU privacy regulators believe Europe-only application of rule undermines its effectiveness.

 France is putting pressure on Google to apply the Right to Be Forgotten (RTBF) globally “to all domains” by issuing an ultimatum.
 The Wall Street Journal quotes the head of France’s regulator CNIL saying, “For delisting to be effective, it must be world-wide.”
 The regulator’s own statement is here.

 To date Google has only de-indexed content for European domains, although the company has recently made it somewhat more challenging to get to Google.com from within Europe.
 Google has taken the position that because RTBF is a European law it should only apply to content shown in Europe and not the entire Google.com index.

 For its part, Google gave this statement: